hunzsig/hunlook/src/book/lik/en_us/other/encrypt.md

 > The underlying automatic confusion includes J, oop, etc., and does not need to participate

 * Rules are defined in  encrypt.
 By default, most rules have been written, which is strong enough even if not modified
-* Force.json can forcibly confuse the root word.
+* force.json can forcibly confuse the root word.
 After the priority is set, the whole word covers the type and is prone to bugs
-* Rule.json can define the confusion rules of each library
+* rule.json can define the confusion rules of each library(!builtIn)